zsteinkamp/zsteinkamp.github.io/_posts/2023-01-01-truenas-for-awesome-home-storage-media-and-backups.markdown

 I configured a SMB share for general file sharing, as well as a Multi User Time Machine share for computer backups.
 There was another snag with the Time Machine share where the Macs on the LAN wouldn't be able to connect to it until I set a (ridiculously large) user quota on the share.
 This didn't make sense to me, and I suspect it's a bug.

 Finally, I set up a Cloud Sync Task to back up the (locally encrypted) shared files to an Amazon S3 bucket.
 This was really straightforward to set up.
 Just log in to the AWS console, create a private bucket, then create an IAM user that has permission to write to the bucket.
 Copy the access key and secret, and paste into the Cloud Sync Task configuration screen and choose the bucket.

 Frugal protip: Set the data access policy on the S3 bucket so that your data is moved to a cheaper storage tier quickly.
 This will save quite a bit of money, at the expense of perhaps having to wait a day to initiate a restore.
 Since this backup would only be used if my house burned down, I think that's a fair tradeoff.
 You can also throttle how much bandwidth the upload will use, even specifying different transfer rates by time of day.
-Pretty great!

 Overall I'm really happy with this little computer!